meniluca/CMS-Dataset-Popularity/README.md

 ## Continuous Integration

-Gitlab CI runs Docker containers for checkstyle control and tests, then it creates a new Docker image containing the Pyspark jobs.
+Gitlab CI runs Docker containers for checkstyle control and tests, then it creates a new Docker image with the Pyspark jobs.
 The procedure is specified in the ``.gitlab-ci.yml`` file and it is automatically triggered by new commits in the ``deploy`` branch.

 Commands used to create Docker image for pylint and tests are: